Roman86/tailwindcss-scoped-preflight/README.md

 exports.default = config;
 ```

-## 3. Use your ruleSelector according to the strategy
+## 3. Use your selector according to the strategy

 ```tsx
 // # MyTailwindButton.tsx